dynamic/silverstripe-elemental-blog/README.md

 ## Installation

-`composer require dynamic/dynamic-elements-blog`
+`composer require dynamic/silverstripe-elemental-blog`

 ## Usage

-dynamic-elements-blog will add the following Element to your site:

-* Recent Blog Posts
+A new element Recent Blog Posts will be available as an option in the CMS.
+This element will show a list of recent posts by a featured blog.
+Ideal for home pages or dashboards.

 ## Documentation